 Dubrovnik has been Croatia’s number-one tourist destination for over 75 years, and for good reason: Dubrovnik is a great destination for the budget traveler.
-It is also one of the only European cities whose medieval city walls have remained completely intact, giving it a magical atmosphere, as though Puff the Magic Dragon might pop his head over the crenellated walls at any time during your stay.
+It is also one of the only European cities whose medieval city walls have remained completely intact, giving it a magical atmosphere, as though Puff the Magic Dragon might pop his head over the crenelated walls at any time during your stay.
 If you’re visiting in June, July, or August, you’ll have to push through a throng of fellow tourists.
 To beat the crowds, visit in late April-May, or keep your fingers crossed and visit in late September.
 Check here to find some great deals on accommodation in Dubrovnik.

 I visited Dubrovnik two months ago as part of the Ravenous Traveler travelogue, with a focus on finding the most important Dubrovnik sights.
 This self-guided tour will cost you just $21 and includes all of the must-see sights.
 Let’s begin our self-guided tour of Dubrovnik by walking through Dubrovnik’s famous Gate of Pila.